petitnau/algorand-vaults/README.md

 # Overview

 Vaults are a security mechanism to prevent cryptocurrency from being immediately withdrawn.
-When a user wants to withdraw some crypto from a vault, they must first issue a request, and the withdraw is finalized only after a certain wait time has passed since the request.
+When users want to withdraw some crypto from a vault, they must first issue a request, and the withdrawal is finalized only after a certain wait time has passed since the request.
 During the wait time, the request can be cancelled by using a recovery key.
-Vaults mitigate the risk that the user's private key is stolen: whenever an adversary attempts a withdraw with a stolen private key, the legit user can cancel the operation through the recovery key.
+Vaults mitigate the risk that the user's private key is stolen: whenever an adversary attempts to withdraw using a stolen private key, the legit user can cancel the operation through the recovery key.

 Vaults are quite popular in blockchain ecosystems.
 For instance, they are available on the following crypto wallets:
 * [Coinbase](https://help.coinbase.com/en/coinbase/getting-started/other/vaults-faq)